MJKWoolnough/gedcom/README.md

 }
 ```

-SourceCallStructure is a GEDCOM structure type
+SourceCallStructure is a GEDCOM structure type.

 #### type SourceCitation